AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 `magento-cloud db:dump`

- The application asks a set of questions to pick the correct project and environment.
+The CLI asks you to specify the correct project and environment.
+The following example displays that dialogue.
+This example shows several projects assigned to your account, but you will likely have only one project available.

- Here is a sample of that dialog and responses.
-It is likely there is only one project in the available options, however this example was set up to show it is possible to have several projects assigned to your account.

 ```bash
 cd ~/Downloads/db-tutorial